Topology Structure Optimization of Reservoirs Using GLMY Homology: Experiments and Discussions

-Table \ref{tab:comparison} illustrates the comparison of the average orthogonality measurement (OM) and ring addition number from 20 repeated tests of the three different initialization methods, as well as the average optimization running time.
+Table \ref{tab:comparison} illustrates the comparison of the average orthogonality measurement (OM) and ring addition number of the three different initialization methods, as well as the average optimization running time.
 For the Random initialization approach, the reservoir's initial sparsity results in a significant number of zero columns.
-Our optimization method effectively addresses this by substantially improving the average level of orthogonality, causing the OM to approach zero.
+Our optimization method effectively addresses this by substantially improving the average level of orthogonality.
 Additionally, our approach introduces numerous cycles into the reservoir digraph, strongly demonstrating that the method, based on GLMY homology theory, can indeed optimize the reservoir's structure.
 Similar results were observed in the Small-world initialization cases; although the increase in cycles was less than in the Random cases, the average OM was still reduced by approximately half.
-In the Scale-free approach, the most cycles were added.
-While its initial OM was already low, our optimization still reduced it by more than half.
+In the Scale-free approach, our optimization also reduced its OM significantly.
 These results, while showing variations in the original orthogonality and the number of cycles that can be added across different initialization methods, collectively validate our approach's effectiveness in increasing the orthogonality of the matrices.
 We can also infer that the orthogonality enhancement will be more significant with larger reservoir matrices.

 In the following subsections, we will compute the memory capacity to further validate this observation and provide a more comprehensive performance evaluation.
 Moreover, we will also provide some related discussions later.